topas-editor extension

 TOPAS_Durham "Prewritten templates"

-This folder lets you select a prewritten templated.
+This folder lets you select a prewritten template.
 Once a file has been selected you have to save it as an appropriate name in a folder of your choosing (not the templates folder).
 You then have to remove any text following arrow (->) signs, which will be coloured purple by default.
 This is often the quickest way to set up more complex INP files.
-There is a menus for downloading templates from the TOPAS wiki.
+There is a menu for downloading templates from the TOPAS wiki.

 TOPAS_Durham "Simulate pattern"

 This menau lets you select a .CIF file and will simulate a Cu Ka2 data set.
+Edit the INP file directly for other simulations.

 TOPAS_Durham "Topas examples"